dsimpsonSinia/mule-community-docker/README.md

 # Mulesoft

 Mulesoft is an ESB which encourages a SOA, but is flexable and can fit almost any integration need.
-To learn more, go to [Mulesoft's website](http://www.mulesoft.com)
+To learn more, go to [Mulesoft's website](http://www.mulesoft.com).

 ## Community Edition

 This copy of the runtime is known as "Community Edition", which means it is an opensource, free to use copy of mulesoft under the [CPAL license](https://github.com/mulesoft/mule/blob/master/LICENSE.txt).
+You can also contribute to the opensource project [here](https://github.com/mulesoft/mule).

 ## Running Mule